 The sound card was originally designed for music and games.
 It replaced the tiny speaker that was on the motherboard.
 The sound cards also enabled users to listen to music and play games.
 They also allowed them to record and store audio.
 But before the sound card, gamers were only able to listen to beeps.
-Eventually, this changed and music became more advanced.
+Eventually, this changed, and music became more advanced.
 The MIDI format made the music available to the public.

 Sound cards were first used for gaming.
 The sound from the games was not very impressive.
 It was mostly beeping and whirring.
-But as the market for music grew, the sound cards were introduced.
+But as the market for music grew, sound cards were introduced.
 These cards soon became a necessity for many computers.
 They are still essential for modern games, and even more than the MP3 players.
 So, why were the sound cards created?
-Why were the sound card was invented?
+Why was the sound card was invented?